 The question this study aims to shed light on is how a small open economy as Sweden would be affected by a shock to financial stress and what connection there is between financial stress and macroeconomic variables such as GDP growth, inflation, and interest rates.
 This study has its base to study the dynamics between these variables, because there are different ways to define financial stress and to which extent it affects the economy.

 I have chosen to limit this study to the Swedish economy as I noticed there are few studies about how financial stress affects the Swedish economy.
 This study is executed by using a Bayesian mean-adjusted VAR-model proposed by Villani (2009).
 The contribution of this study lies in explaining how the Swedish economy is affected by a shock to financial stress from the chosen variable over the time during the period 1995-2021.

 I found that a positive shock to financial stress significantly reduces GDP growth up to five quarters after the shock, where the highest effect is a reduction of GDP growth with 0.41 percentage points while other economic variables had no significant response.
+[Varför är detta intressant egentligen?]

 2 Previous literature